 the painter's friend

-'What a fine book The Painter's Friend is.
+What a fine book this is.
 At times, a beautiful meditation, at other times the prose ripples with tension and foreboding.
-Howard Cunnell is a wonderful writer who should be read by everyone.'
+Howard Cunnell is a wonderful writer who should be read by everyone.

-Sarah Winman, author of 'Still Life'
+Sarah Winman, author of Still Life

-'Cunnell's prose is elegantly punchy in his novel about a working class artist . . .
+Cunnell's prose is elegantly punchy in his novel about a working class artist . . .
 The valour of his fight is revealed in a story of what can happen when truth is considered idealism and

 John Healy, author of The Grass Arena